MicrosoftDocs/SupportArticles-docs/support/sql/admin/diagnostics-for-unreported-io-problems.md

 ---
-title: SQL Server diagnostics are added to detect unreported input/output (I/O) problems due to stale reads or lost writes
+title: SQL Server diagnostics detect unreported I/O problems due to stale reads or lost writes
-description: This article helps you resolve the errors 605, 823, 3448, and 3456 using the SQL Server Diagnostics. ms.date: 11/02/2022 ms.custom: sap:Administration and Management
+description: This article helps you resolve the errors 605, 823, 3448, and 3456 using the SQL Server Diagnostics. ms.date: 11/07/2022 ms.custom: sap:Administration and Management
 ms.reviewer: svccauto
 ms.prod: sql
 ---

-# SQL Server diagnostics added to detect unreported input/output (I/O) problems due to stale reads or lost writes
+# SQL Server diagnostics detect unreported I/O problems due to stale reads or lost writes

-_Applies to_: SQL Server

 This article explains how SQL Server Diagnostics helps detect unreported input or output problems that occur due to stale reads or lost writes.